Research

 Before we can analyze the population genomics of this species, we first need a reference genome sequence.
 This was the MSc project of Tal: sequencing and assembling the reference genome for Cataglyphis niger.
 He also compared alternative approaches to de novo genome sequencing and gene annotation, in the special case of haplodiploid species and showed that it’s advantageous to use a single haploid male for both DNA and RNA extraction.
 Actually, the contig N50 size of the genome assembly made from a haploid male sample was three times bigger than the one made from his diploid sister!

 GWAS: We also collected a much more extensive population sample, from 50 colonies in Betzet beach.
 Shani constructed whole-genome libraries of 6 workers from each colony (300 genomes altogether).
-Combined with chemical analysis of the same samples, these results allow us to test for an association between genetic variation in specific genes and variation in the cuticular hydrocarbons i.e. a genome-wide association study (GWAS), which is conducted by Pnina.
+Combined with chemical analysis of the same samples, these results allow us to test for an association between genetic variation in specific genes and variation in the cuticular hydrocarbons i.e. a genome-wide association study (GWAS), which was conducted by Pnina.
+The analysis indicated that up to 100 loci across the genome are associated with variation with the CHC profile.
+See our paper for more details about the genomic architecture of nestmate recognition cues, including some candidate genes.

 STRUCTURE results showing that the niger, drusus, and savignyi mitotypes are actually one socially polymorphic species

-We also conducted a maximum likelihood test for gene flow (using 3s) and rejected the null model of no gene flow between these clades.
-That is, there is significant evidence for gene flow between all these populations and between colonies of different social structure.
-Finally, we showed that the spermatheca of polygyne queens with the C. niger mitotype contains mostly sperm with the C. savignyi mitotype.
+We even showed that the spermatheca of polygyne queens with the C. niger mitotype contains mostly sperm with the C. savignyi mitotype.
 That is, polygyne queens mate mostly with males from monogyne colonies.
 Therefore, C. niger is one species that harbors a social polymorphism.
 Naturally, our next goal is to reveal the molecular basis for this polymorphism.
 Is it genetic? epigenetic?
 Is it a supergene as in the case of other ants such as Solenopsis invicta and Formica selysi?

-Aparna is leading a big pop-seq project dissecting the genomic basis of this polymorphism.
+Aparna led a large scale pop-seq project to investigate the genomic basis of this polymorphism.
 We collected 30 whole nests from a polymorphic population (monogyne and polygyne), and conducted aggression assays to help characterize the social form (polygynes are typically less aggressive).
 Then Aparna did RAD-seq for >20 ants per nest.
 This was the largest sample size ever done in the lab, and our Robot Noah helped a bit (check out this video to see it in action).
-The analysis revealed a large supergene on one of the chromosomes, broadly similar to those previously described in the other species.

 Aparna doing bioinformatics (analyzing RADseq data from our pilot) while monigoring Robot Noah remotely as it constructs 800 RAD libraries from monogyne and polygyne samples from the polygyne Cataglyphis niger population in Tel Baruch